All Saints Notting Hill: History

+The building of All Saints' Church was begun in 1852 for the Reverend Dr Samuel Walker.
+Walker was a wealthy property speculator, one of several buying up land in the area that was then to be known as Kensington Park.
+The church was designed by architect William White, working with Sir George Gilbert Scott, as to be the centrepiece of Walker's local property development, and a church without pew rents.
 Walker's property speculation in the area was a financial failure and he sold his interests to others speculating on property in the newly emerging area of Kensington Park.
 As a result, the church-building was left unfinished for a number of years during which time in some quarters it received the epthet "All-Sinners-in-the-Mud".

 All Saints was eventually completed in 1861 at a cost of £25,000, without its spire, for the incumbency of Reverend John Light of Trinity College Dublin.

 The tower is 100 ft high and is said to resemble the Medieval Gothic Belfry of Bruges, Belgium.

 All Saints suffered serious bomb damage in The Blitz of World War II, along with neighbouring buildings including Pinehurst Court, at 1–9 Colville Gardens.
 The first bombs fell on 26 September 1940, and the church was hit again in March and June 1944.
 The Lady Chapel and the south transept chapel were destroyed.
 Restoration work was completed in 1951.

-On October 14, 1966, Pink Floyd played the first of a number of events known as Notting Hill Fayre at All Saints church hall.
+On 14 October 1966, Pink Floyd played the first of a number of events known as Notting Hill Fayre at All Saints church hall.
 The events, staged by the London Free School, were the forerunners of the internationally renowned Notting Hill Carnival.
 Three years later Hawkwind also played the church hall.